Russia-Ukraine: Another Nigerian footballer escapes warzone

 “However, there are so many people on the borders, trying to get through, that I’ve heard it could take days [to cross],” he continued.
 “Slovakia, Romania and Hungary are taking care of foreigners coming in, and they give you time to stay in the country before you have to go back to your various countries.”

-GOAL have also been in touch with midfielder Henry Tedum Paago of FC Trostianets, another of the six Nigerians who found themselves in Ukraine at the onset of conflict.
+GOAL have also been in touch with midfielder Henry Tedum Paago of FC Trostianets, another of the six Nigerians who found themselves in Ukraine at the onset of conflict, who remains stranded in the north east of the country.